Welcome to today's edition of the Rush 24-7 podcast.

 How come it's gotten worse?

-How can it even be happening?
+How can this closing of 21 embassies, how can it even be happening?

 Doesn't seem like it's worked out.

-The people of Egypt says, you know what, we don't like this guy.
+The people of Egypt say, you know what?

-Morse threw him out, military threw him out.
+Morsi threw him out.

 Obama was trying to take credit for all of this.

-The cynicism.
+The cynicism?

 Let me tell you something about this.

-This is really dangerous.
+This is really, really dangerous.

 We always have been.

-I cringe.
+And I cringe.

-Look what has happened to the foreign policy establishment of this country, the Justice Department, what has happened and what it's doing.
+I look what has happened to the foreign policy establishment of this country, the Justice Department, what has happened and what it's doing.

 You may not know this.

-This is an ancillary issue, but I know you're going to get mad when I mention the magic word Apple, but you may not know this.
+This is an ancillary issue, but and I know you're going to get mad when I mention the magic word Apple, but you may not know this.

-Apple just lost a trial against the Justice Department on their e-book store.
+Apple just lost a trial against the Justice Department on their e-bookstore.

-They have submitted a motion to a judge that they be allowed to supervise and run Apple's app stores and iTunes for 10 years.
+As a result of this, the Justice Department has demanded, they have submitted a motion to a judge that they be allowed to supervise and run Apple's app stores and iTunes for 10 years because Apple has so cheated and screwed people.

 What Apple has done is not pay a lot of lobbyists.